odom45/matmop/androidApp/README.md

      Then run `:app:bundleRelease` to produce a signed AAB.

 CI build (GitHub Actions):
-- A workflow is provided at `.github/workflows/android_build_aab.yml` triggered on pushes to `master` or via manual dispatch.
+- A workflow is provided at `.github/workflows/android_build_aab.yml` triggered on pushes to `main` or via manual dispatch.
 It uploads `app-release.aab` as an artifact.
 - By default this artifact is unsigned.
 To enable signing in CI, add repository secrets for the keystore and wire them as Gradle properties.

 Notes: